zapier/visual-builder/docs/_cli_docs/docs.md

 ## Building Native Packages with Docker

 Unfortunately if you are developing on a macOS or Windows box you won't be able to build native libraries locally.
-If you try to push locally build native modules, you'll get runtime errors during usage.
+If you try and push locally build native modules, you'll get runtime errors during usage.
 However, you can use Docker and Docker Compose to do this in a pinch.
 Make sure you have all the necessary Docker programs installed and follow along.

 First, create your `Dockerfile`: